KyryloKireiev/women_blog_site/README.md

 # Simple blog using Django and Jinja templating

 Blog site allows you to create and edit articles.
 The user can register on the site and create, edit, read, or delete articles.
+You can categorize articles.
 Unregistered user can only read articles.
-Also, you can register as superuser and manage the site by the admin panel.
+Also, you can register as superuser and manage the site with the admin panel.
 The app is written in Python using Django and Jinja templating.

 ## Features